WHEN IS THE RUN? Sunday April 8, 2018

 I AM RUNNING SOLO, HOW WILL I GET BACK TO THE START?
 Solo runners should come to the Liberty Hall banquet even if they are not eating, and let the DJ know that they need a ride back to the start.
 The DJ will make an announcement.
 We have never had a problem finding rides.

 WHAT WILL SOLO RUNNERS FIND AT THE AID STATIONS?
-Note that Aid Station food is only for the solo runners.
+Note that Aid Station food and drinks are only for the solo runners.
 Teams should pack food and drink in their cars and replenish in their cars.
-There over 3200 Relay runners that make it hard for solos to find the tiny table with the water.
-There will also be some sports drink, bananas, peanut butter sandwich, cookies, GU and Salt tablets.
+There are 3000 Relay runners who will make it hard for solos to find the tiny card table with the water.
+There will also be some sports drink, bananas, peanut and butter sandwich, cookies, GU and Salt tablets.
 Portable toilets will be available at the start, finish, and at all the aid stations.

 CAN YOU ACCOMMODATE DROP BAGS FOR SOLO RUNNERS?
 You should have no trouble running the race without drop bags.
 There are snacks and sports drink at each stop.
 The race director can carry your bag to the finish if you need one there.